Does Malaria Go Away On Its Own?

 Natural Course of Malaria Infection

-While some individuals may experience mild symptoms and recover without specific treatment, relying on natural recovery poses significant risks.
-The malaria parasite can persist in the body, leading to relapses or more severe complications.
+Malaria typically does not resolve on its own.
+While some individuals may experience mild symptoms and temporarily feel better without medical treatment, relying on natural recovery carries serious risks.
+The malaria parasite can remain in the body, continuing to multiply and cause damage even when symptoms seem to improve.

 Complications and Risks